yuzhoumao/Raft/README.md

 At that point, Raft should send the log entry to the larger service for it to execute.

 ## A fault-tolerant key/value service on top of Raft
+The key-value service is structured as a replicated state machine with several key-value servers that coordinate their activities through the Raft log.
+The key/value service should continue to process client requests as long as a majority of the servers are alive and can communicate, in spite of other failures or network partitions.

 The service supports three operations:
   - Put(key, value)